 Front Row Theatre Company is the student-run social impact theatre group of the University of Pennsylvania.
 Check out our upcoming season here.

-Directed by Michael Miller
+Directed by Elizabeth Martinez

-Produced by Louis Lin
+Produced by Adam Mansell

 Front Row Theatre Company (FTC) is the University of Pennsylvania’s only student group dedicated to performing socially relevant theatre.
 As a member of the Theatre Arts Council (TAC-e), the Executive Board and Members work within a vibrant community of artists and performers committed to putting on high quality shows with a purpose.
 We choose shows and student directors dedicated to starting a conversation about social issues, and then mobilize the production staff and membership to have a real impact on the issues through focused community service projects.

 We produce four student-directed shows each academic year: NSO, Fall, Winter, and Spring.
 Directors and shows are chosen by our Executive Board.

 Since 2003, Front Row has been Harrison College House‘s in-house theatre company.
 We stage two of our annual performances in the Harrison Rooftop Lounge, an incredibly intimate space that gives FTC the freedom to explore different types of theatre experiences.
 We also help run a residential program that lets FTC members live in Harrison, creating a true community.

 Front Row’s Executive Board is at the heart of every company production, choosing each season’s shows and directors, assembling the entire production staff, and more.
 Each board member assumes a set of responsibilities to help run the company and works on all Front Row productions during their tenure.